-Learn about the Cook Islands banking system, and begin your application with opening a Cook Islands offshore bank account.
-We provide details on the laws and regulations that govern Cook Islands banking, and we present all the operating financial institutions in the Cook Islands.
+Learn about the Cook Islands banking system, and begin your application to open a Cook Islands offshore bank account.
+We provide details on the laws and regulations that govern Cook Islands banking, and we present all the presently operating financial institutions in the country.

 The law relating to Cook Islands banking, the obtaining of a banking license and banking confidentiality is contained in the Offshore Banking Act 1981 and the Banking Act 2003.

 Section 4 of the Banking Act 2003 provides for three types of licenses, namely domestic banking license, international banking license and restricted international banking license.

 A domestic banking license enables the licensee to carry on domestic banking business in the Cook Islands with residents of, or visitors to, the Cook Islands, in any currency.
 This provision applies to the three local banks, which until now had been licensed under the Banking Act 1969, which is repealed by the Act.

 An international Cook Islands banking license enables the licensee to carry on business with persons who are not residents of the Cook Islands or with international companies, partnerships and trusts incorporated or registered in the Cook Islands under the International Companies Act, the International Trusts Act, or the International Partnership Act.
 Until now, such banks have been licensed under the Offshore Banking Act 1981-82, which is repealed by the Act.

 A restricted international banking license is a new category available to foreign banks licensed in their home jurisdiction, who wish to carry on banking business through the Cook Islands.
 Such licensees can only operate in the Cook Islands through a trustee company licensed under the Trustee Companies Act.